-The Board shall:

-- 1. Approve of disposition of land and buildings; ensure titles to or enforceable long-term interests in land are in place prior to capital project construction. - 2.
-Approve school entrance age for Kindergarten and Grade 1 - 3.
-Approve school attendance areas. - 4.
-Approve alternate programs - 5.
-Name schools and other District-owned facilities. - 6.
-Approve the appointment of architects. - 7.
-Approve building construction contracts in excess of \$200,000. - 8.
-Approve the District school-year calendar(s). - 9.
-Provide for recognition of students, staff and community. - 10.
-Make a recommendation to the Minister for dissolution of a School Council. - 11.
-Approve joint-use agreements. - 12.
-Approve locally developed courses. - 13.
-Hear unresolved complaints of discrimination or harassment. - 14.
-Approve all international field trips.
+- 9. The Board shall: - 9.1 Approve of disposition of land and buildings; ensure titles to or enforceable long-term interests in land are in place prior to capital project construction. - 9.2 Approve school attendance areas. - 9.3 Approve alternate programs - 9.4 Name schools and other Division-owned facilities. - 9.5 Approve the Division school-year calendar(s). - 9.6 Provide for recognition of students, staff and community. - 9.7 Make a recommendation to the Minister for dissolution of a School Council. - 9.8 Approve joint-use agreements. - 9.9 Approve locally developed courses. - 9.10 Hear unresolved complaints of discrimination or harassment. - 9.11 Approve all international field trips.